giuseppeg/dss/acss-stats-tool/README.md

 # atomic-css-stats

-Provides stats on `.css` files size (gzipped).
+Provides stats on `.css` files size (gzipped and brotli).
 Also compiles the styles to atomic CSS classes for compariaon.

 ```
 npm i -g atomic-css-stats